Sammy Tavares

 Sammy Caraciolo Tavares (born 1 November 1962) is an Indian playwright, theatre director, singer, and former police officer of the Goa Police Service (GPS), who served as the Superintendent of Police at the Konkan Railway Police Station in Margao.
-He is known for his work in tiatr productions.
+He is known for his work in tiatr (theatre) productions.

 Early life

-Tavares's familial background is characterized of a connection to both the Goan liberation movement and the artistic tradition of tiatr.
-His father, Teodosio, also a figure of freedom in the struggle against Portuguese rule, utilized the platform of tiatr to voice his dissent through his song against the colonial regime.
+Sammy Caraciolo Tavares was born on 1 November 1962 in Cuncolim, Goa, India, to Teodosio Tavares.
+He had two brothers.
+His elder brother, Max (1961–1997), was based in Bahrain.
+Tavares's familial background has connections to both the Goan liberation movement and the tradition of tiatr.
+His father, Teodosio, a freedom fighter during Portuguese rule in Goa, utilized the platform of tiatr to voice his dissent through his song against the colonial regime.
 His performances, particularly in the region of Cuncolim, resonated with the local populace and contributed to the growing anti-colonial sentiment.

 This act of defiance, however, led to Teodosio's imprisonment for eight months in the Aguada Jail.
-This pivotal song was later documented in the Marathi historical book Svotontr Laddeacho Itihas (Vol II) by Manohar Rai Sardesai.
+His song was later documented in the Marathi historical book Svotontr Laddeacho Itihas (Vol II) by Manohar Rai Sardesai.
 The family's engagement with tiatr extended beyond his father's activism.
-Tavares's relatives, including his uncles Theotoliano and Michael, as well as his brother Max, played a role in the tiatr genre as both writers and performers in their native town of Cuncolim.
-Tavares's own introduction to tiatr occurred during his school years in the late 1970s, marking the beginning of his personal journey within this artistic tradition.
+Tavares's relatives, including his uncles Theotoliano and Michael, as well as his brother Max, played a role in the tiatr genre as both writers and performers in Cuncolim.
+Tavares's own introduction to tiatr occurred during his school years in the late 1970s.